 More than 5 million have beaten debt this way.
 You can too!

 Repeat this method until you pay off the very last credit card!

 Look, we’ve helped 5 million people pay off their debt with this method.
-And we’re certain if you stick with this plan you’ll be debt-free in no time!
+If you stick with it, you’ll be debt-free in no time!

-Should I keep my credit cards while paying them off?
+Should you keep your credit cards while paying them off?

-No way, Jose.
+No way, Jose!
 Keeping your credit cards is out of the question.
-In fact, go get every single credit card you own.
+Go get every single credit card you own.
 Like, right now.
 Go.
-Go get them.
-Now, put them on your kitchen table.
+Put them on your kitchen table.
 Grab some scissors and cut them up.
 You have to completely amputate your problem—credit cards.